CSU General Secretary Blume: Greens make “Gaga proposals” – Laschet’s face will soon be seen in Bavaria

 Clear.
 The secret is to carefully place posters in a water bath the night before.

-Markus Blume: “Fear is what motivates the most, what blossoms with a green-red-red left alliance”
+Markus Blume: “What motivates most of all is fear, what blossoms with a green-red-red left alliance”

 You will also have to glue yourself, because your base is not in the mood for a Laschet election campaign …